HamSCI/HFRx/docs/5_antenna.md

 ## Introduction
 {:.no_toc}

-This page contains deployment protocols.
+This page contains information about the DX Engineering RSEAV-1 Active Antenna.

-## Table of Contents
-{:.no_toc}
-* TOC
-{:toc}

 # Connecting to the Antenna

 The current standard antenna selection for the PSWS HRFx is the DX Engineering Receive Short Element Active Vertical Antenna System [RSEAV-1](https://www.dxengineering.com/parts/dxe-rseav-1).

-This antenna offer low noise reception from 40 kHz to 30 MHz.
+The DXE-RSEAV-1 Receive Short Element Active Antenna offer excellent low-noise reception from below 100 kHz to 30 MHz.
 The provided three-section 8.5 ft.
 (2.6m) aluminum tubing whip antenna connected to the associated DXE-AVA-3 Active Matching-Amplifier Unit provide significantly better weak signal reception than other active receive antennas and full-size transmit-capable antennas, with reduced noise and lower spurious signal interference.

 <img width="540" height="1300" alt="image" src="https://github.com/user-attachments/assets/c646925b-6bad-4518-9c99-8c716e1db97f" />

-Normally this antenna is provided on a backplane mounted directly on a 6' copper ground rod (not provided).
-This exposes the antenna and the active matching-amplifier unit to the elements.
-While the RSEAV-1's AVA-3 enclosure box itself is weather-resistant, the extra step of enclosing the unit in a suitable weatherproof box ensures that both the RG-6 RF coax and 12VDC power connections are protected from adverse weather, further insuring the dependable performance of the HFRx PSWS.
+This antenna is intended to be mounted on, or directly adjacent to a 6' copper ground rod (not provided) away from metal structures such as towers.
+While the antenna's amplifier box is weather-resistant, the current backplane mounted design exposes the antenna and the active matching-amplifier unit's RG-6 'F-Type' connectors to the elements.
+The extra step of enclosing the unit in a suitable weatherproof box ensures that both the coax and 12VDC power connections are protected from adverse weather, further insuring the dependable performance of the HFRx PSWS.

 <img width="540" height="960" alt="image" src="https://github.com/user-attachments/assets/ed3db4a9-3d3a-499e-8583-c4e8a41b71c8" />